newbeezzc/DecayAttention/README.md

 bash ./scripts/Weather_script/Transformer_Delay.sh
 bash ./scripts/ILI_script/Transformer_Delay.sh
 ```
-We only list scripts that train the improved Transformer.
+We only list scripts here that training the improved Transformer.
 You can see the folder `./scripts` for others.

 ## Main Results